 |Royal Field Artillery||149206||51 Battery|

-Albert was born about 1898.
+Albert was born 18 April 1897.
 Before the war he worked in the warehouse at Lea Mills as a packer.
 He joined the forces on 12th May 1916, serving in France during 1916 and 1917 but was woundedin the right cheek, hospitalized at Rouen and returned to England where he was in hospital.
 Records at the mill show he received food and hosiery parcels on four occasions.
 Addresses included Trafalgar Hospital, in Greenwich and Battery Band Room, Charlton Park, London.
 The reference to the band room at Charlton Park, suggests that he was a bandsman at some time.
 He acknowledged receipt of all the parcels he received, some letters included descriptions of what life was like.
 He was back at work in Lea Mills by 28th August 1919.
 He married Phoebe Piggin in the June qtr of 1922 (Belper registration district).
 They had a son Jack.